 to do their jobs.

-in killing bacteria, viruses, or infected cells.
+of the immune system.
+Complement helps kill bacteria, viruses, or infected cells.

-All of these specialized cells and parts of the immune system offer the body protection
+These specialized cells and parts of the immune system offer the body protection

 against disease.
 This protection is called immunity.

 Humans have three types of immunity — innate, adaptive, and passive:

 Innate immunity: Everyone is born with innate (or natural) immunity,

 a type of general protection.
 For example, the skin acts as a barrier to block germs

 from entering the body.
 And the immune system recognizes when some invaders are foreign

 Adaptive immunity: Adaptive (or active) immunity develops throughout

 our lives.
 We develop adaptive immunity when we're exposed to diseases or when we're